-Part-time students must register for IDM 2025 - MPH Seminar for two semesters.
-To receive credit for the course, part-time students can do the following:

-- a.
-Attend the regular Monday and Wednesday seminars and journal clubs with the rest of the department. - b.
-Attend seminars or retreats outside of the department, totaling 15 hours, and complete the Seminar Substitute form to return to IDM 2025 MPH Journal Club instructors for credit. - c.
-A combination of one and two is also permitted.
+- Part-time students must register for IDM 2025 MPH Seminar for two semesters.
+To receive credit for the course, part-time students can do the following: - Attend the regular Monday and Wednesday seminars and journal clubs with the rest of the department. - Attend seminars or retreats outside of the department, totaling 15 hours, and complete the Seminar Substitute form to return to IDM 2025 MPH Journal Club instructors for credit. - A combination of one and two is also permitted.
 For example, if you have to miss one or two classes, you can make those sessions up by attending an outside event.

-Note: Options number 2 and 3 are ONLY available to part-time students.
+Note: Options b. and c. are ONLY available to part-time students.
 All full-time students must attend the department seminar/journal club.